mttmzr/capri-starter-react/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - a custom directory structure

-This template is heavily based on the original react template by Capri.
+This template is heavily based on the original React template by Capri.

 ## Usage